dgor82/dgor82.github.io/dev_style_guide.md

 - They are not-obvious and so benefit from executable documentation
 - I had to 'learn' to use them (--> learning via unit testing)
 - The library has only medium or even low popularity (thus, asserting its functionality that I rely on across my code is important, in case future updates break it - which is far less likely for mega-popular libraries)

+### Why no test-coverage tools?

+On a greenfield project, where the developer(s) are 'test-infected' (i.e. follow TDD / think 'test first') they don't add much value but they do create considerable overhead and distraction.

+100%: a meaningless statistic!

+- When stickign to a coarse measurement like 'statement coverage', then '100%' is easy to attain but doesn't lead to sufficient coverage of branches / conditions / decisions!
+This is the case, for instance, with Jetbrains dotCover (I use Rider).
+- When using real coverage (i.e. path-coverage), 100% is unattainable anyway due to the combinatorial explosion (for any code with a fair amount of complexity).

+One thus ends up obsessing about and fidelling with:
+- code coverage methodologies
+- coverage statistics (invariably aiming for the meaingless 100% for lack of any other sensible target)
+- coverage filter settings
+- etc.

+... time and attention that would be better spent thinking deeply about important boundary cases!

 ## Vertical Slicing